zanerasmussen/Compiler/README.txt

     Additionally if we were to instantiate an array with new int[expr], am I correct an assuming we don't need to check if expr is a negative number since that could only be checked during run time?

+things to check for in semantics:
+    calling declared but not intialized variables
+    number of and types of parameters passed when calling functions creating objects inside of a class
+        calling methods and datamembers inside a class Checks to make sure all parameters are valid and all calls to that type are passing the correct type of parameters and the correct number. (constructor and methods) does index checking
+    checks method and datamember calls. checks this statements and also <expression>.<identifier> expressions. j if method is of type void.
+        no return expression can be found

+    2nd class function calls
+    check for illegal calls such as f = g using DataMembers, constructors, methods, and classes as variabls.

+    <= and >= need to compare ints and char (separate)